saikrishnabh/FAQ-bot-using-bert/README.md

 ## My problem statement belongs to case 2 where i dont have labels.

-The next step is converting the dataset into a format the Sentence Transformers model can understand.
+The next step is to convert the dataset into a format, where Sentence Transformers models can understand.

 ## Loss functions for training a Sentence Transformers model?